-Gateway Grand Canyon: 24 Hours in Flagstaff, AZ
+Gateway to Grand Canyon: 24 Hours in Flagstaff, AZ

-If “seeing the Grand Canyon” is on your bucket list, then it’s likely you’ll find yourself in Flagstaff, Arizona at some point.
+If visiting Grand Canyon National Park is on your bucket list, then it’s likely you’ll find yourself in Flagstaff, Arizona at some point.
 And that’s not a bad thing.

 Just 80 miles away from Grand Canyon National Park’s south rim entrance, the historic and outdoorsy town of Flagstaff is worth the trip in its own right.
 At an elevation of 7,000-feet, Flagstaff dominates with recreational opportunities, plus great breweries, plenty of good eats, and even a bustling arts district.
 The fact that it’s the jumping off point for many Grand Canyon adventures too, just makes a visit here that much sweeter.
-But if you’ve only got 24 hours, say before hiking the Bright Angel Trail or setting out on a Grand Canyon rafting trip, here’s how to make the most of your time in Flagstaff…
+But if you’ve only got 24 hours, say, before setting out on a Grand Canyon rafting trip, here’s how to make the most of your time in Flagstaff…

 How to Do Flagstaff in a Day

 Start your day like a local and grab a booth at Brandy’s Restaurant for a made-from-scratch breakfast that even celebrity chef Guy Fieri thinks is worth the wait (he featured this Flagstaff gem on his Food Network show, Diners, Drive-ins and Dives).